f/awesome-chatgpt-prompts/README.md

 ---

-### ⭐️ NEW: Awesome ChatGPT Store: A Hub for Custom GPTs

-Now you can access [Awesome ChatGPT Store](https://github.com/devisasari/awesome-chatgpt-store), a dynamic new addition to the ChatGPT ecosystem!
-With the introduction of customizable GPT models, our store provides a curated collection of specialized ChatGPT GPTs, each tailored for unique applications and use cases.

-Explore a wide range of GPTs, from those optimized for specific programming languages, to models fine-tuned for creative writing, technical analysis, and more.
-This repository is not just a store; it's a community-driven platform where developers and enthusiasts can share, discover, and leverage the full potential of ChatGPT's versatility.

-Dive into the world of customized conversational AI models and enrich your projects with cutting-edge technology.
-Visit the Awesome ChatGPT Store now at [Awesome ChatGPT Store](https://github.com/devisasari/awesome-chatgpt-store) and start exploring the possibilities!

----

 Welcome to the "Awesome ChatGPT Prompts" repository!
 This is a collection of prompt examples to be used with the ChatGPT model.

 The [ChatGPT](https://chat.openai.com/chat) model is a large language model trained by [OpenAI](https://openai.com) that is capable of generating human-like text.
 By providing it with a prompt, it can generate responses that continue the conversation or expand on the given prompt.